markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 164.73 130.92"><defs><style>.cls-1{fill:#39a6b2;}</style></defs><title>Asset 2</title><g id="Layer_2" data-name="Layer 2"><g id="Layer_2-2" data-name="Layer 2"><path class="cls-1" d="M163.69,109.93H99.88a.75.75,0,0,0-.69.69v2.6a2.92,2.92,0,0,1-3,3H68.67a3,3,0,0,1-3-3v-2.42a.73.73,0,0,0-.69-.69H1a1.12,1.12,0,0,0-1,1v10.58a9.25,9.25,0,0,0,9.19,9.19H155.54a9.26,9.26,0,0,0,9.19-9.19V111.15a1.16,1.16,0,0,0-1-1.22Z"/>
 ```

 How is it possible for something to look so familiar yet so confusing?!
 This looks kind of like HTML, doesn't it?
 But it's actually called [XML](https://developer.mozilla.org/en-US/docs/Web/XML/XML_introduction), which is like a cousin to HTML.
 Unlike PNGs or JPGs, which are made up of pixels, SVGs (or Scalable Vector Graphics) are defined as a series of points and lines (the `<path>` elements you see in the XML) that are filled in with color.
-This means the SVG image can accommodate basically any screen size and not lose quality because the graphics will scale.
+This means that the SVG image can accommodate basically any screen size and not lose quality because the graphics will scale.
 That makes SVGs perfect for things like icons and logos.

 In the first `<div>` under the `<h2>What You Do</h2>` heading, add the following `<img>` element: